Honeyjar1000/LOL_AutoQueueBot/README.md

 - The program can be quit at any time by holding Q or ESC.
 That's it!
 - The program will lock in your selected champions (picking a random champion if impossible) while you AFK!
+- A window will pop up of your main screen, note that the league client must be one this screen for the program to work.

 ## To Come